 - After writing the check amount in words (starting all the way to the left) draw a line through the rest of the space.
 This prevents someone from altering the amount you've written in words or numbers.

 - If a check is older than six months, it is no longer negotiable and if you deposit it the check will be returned, meaning the funds will be taken back out of your account.
 If you write that check, you will need to write a new check if you still owe that money.

-- Never sign the check until you've filled in all the details (and NEVER write "cash" in the payee line).
-If you sign the check and all other details are filled in and you end up losing the check somehow, whoever finds it can write in their own name and deposit it or cash the check at your bank.
+- Never sign the check until you've filled in all the details (and NEVER write "cash" in the payee line until you're actually cashing the check).
+If you sign the check and all other details are not filled in and you end up losing the check somehow, whoever finds it can write in their own name and deposit it or cash the check at your bank.

 - Try to keep your signature consistent.
 This way, if your checks do get stolen it will be much easier to prove which checks were written by you and which ones are fraudulent.